jac459/metadriver/TUTORIALS.md

 OK, going back to the list management.
 If you remember the previous tuto (and I hope you do remember :-)), we just learned to display a list and perform one action with it.
 In this tuto, we will learn how to navigate in a list.

 So going back to our example, the directory we are looking at in this tuto is 'recipes'.
 This directory has multiple Feeders but let's look at the first one, Rooms.
-It basically display the list of rooms.
+It basically displays the list of rooms.
 #### itembrowse [DEPRECATED]
 If you look directly at the settings or my previous devices, you may find an itembrowse element.
 Please don't use it, it has been deprecated, advantageously replaced by the variable concept.
-/!\ MY APOLOGIES ON THIS ONE: on the version 0.7.3 of the driver, while itembrowse was deprecated, the item needed to be there for the list to work even if the value was not used.
+/!\ MY APOLOGIES ON THIS ONE: on the version 0.7.3 of the driver, while itembrowse was deprecated, the item needs to be there for the list to work even if the value was not used.
 Sorry if you struggled because of that, it is fixed now.
 #### evalnext
 Evalnext is conceptually very close to evaldo, it basically helps to decide the next step.
 The difference is that evaldo was for Buttons and Triggers when evalnext is for the next step of navigation.
-So it starts with a test (that we leave to true in this example) and after, the usual 'then' and 'or' clauses.
+So it starts with a test (that we leave to true in this example) and after that, the usual 'then' and 'or' clauses.
 In this example, we will always go to the next step which is the next Feeder, 'Devices'.
 At this point in time, you may think "in this case, I can only navigate to do directories, isn't it a problem?".
 Fear not, it is not.
 In the volumio for example, in the first page of one of the list you have 4 choices, this is how it is done:
 ```